 I have had two formal teaching jobs in my career and all of them I got fairly easily.
 I enjoyed the teaching because in both cases the jobs drew upon my expertise.

 The first teaching job I got was when I was a college student at the University of Chicago—a professor asked me to help teach a course for a semester.
 I was teaching primarily about an issue that I had become an expert in through a lot of independent research and work.
-I really enjoyed the experience and teaching the class was second nature for me because I knew so much about it.
+I really enjoyed the experience and teaching the class was second nature to me because I knew so much about it.

 Despite the incredible luck I’ve had, it is becoming increasingly difficult for many people to find teaching jobs.
 Many people are eager to go into teaching because there are so many good things about the jobs: